garethmarkel/ukb-administration/docs/pheno/data_manipulation.md

 <center>
 ![HES_tables](../img/HES_tables.png)
+<figcaption> Figure.
+Record-level data is split in seven interrelated data tables.
+Figure obtained from UK Biobank website.</figcaption>
 </center>

-<figcaption> Record-level data in seven interrelated data tables.
-Figure obtained from UK Biobank website</figcaption>
+The hesin table provides information on inpatient episodes of care for England, Wales and Scotland, including details on admissions and discharge, the type of episode and -where applicable- how an episode fits into a hospital spell (that is, the full time a patient spends in hospital from admission to discharge).

 Below there is an example of how a *hesin* table looks like.
 For a hesin table, the same individual (eid) can appear more than once, but each inpatient episode (record_id) for a participant is stored as a single record, i.e. a row of data. **This differs from the format of the UK Biobank main dataset, which provides a single row of data per participant**.

-The hesin table provides information on inpatient episodes of care for England, Wales and Scotland, including details on admissions and discharge, the type of episode and -where applicable- how an episode fits into a hospital spell (that is, the full time a patient spends in hospital from admission to discharge).

 |     eid|record_id    |     admidate      |     diag_icd10    |     disdate       |     epiend        |     epistart      |     opdate        |     oper4    |
 |----------------|------------------|-------------------|-------------------|-------------------|-------------------|-------------------|-------------------|--------------|